Understanding Tagged PDFs: Definition, Usage and Examples

 Content Reflow

 Tagged PDFs enable content reflow, allowing the document to be displayed on screens of different sizes (such as mobile devices) by rearranging the content to fit the available space.
 Without tags, reflow is unreliable because the reading order and element relationships cannot be determined from the visual layout alone.
+For more on the broader topic of PDF accessibility, see our PDF accessibility guide.

 Reliable Text Extraction and Repurposing